camunda/camunda-docs/docs/self-managed/platform-deployment/helm-kubernetes/platforms/amazon-eks/irsa.md

 }
 ```

-These two Terraform snippets will allow the service account `aurora-serviceaccount` within the `aurora-namespace` to assume the user `db-user-name` within the database `DbiResourceId`.
+These two Terraform snippets allow the service account `aurora-serviceaccount` within the `aurora-namespace` to assume the user `db-user-name` within the database `DbiResourceId`.
 The output of the module `aurora_role` has the output `iam_role_arn` to annotate a service account to make use of the mapping.

 Annotate the service account with the `iam_role_arn` output of the `aurora_role`.